Lab 2: Below C Level

 4d) Permanently wire circuit (start now, finish later)

 Now comes the time-consuming part.
 Each segment pin needs to be connected to its resistor and each digit pin connected to the collector of its transistor.
 Be patient, this takes some time.
-Rather than do a rush job to finish in lab, instead practice with precise and neat wiring to get the hang of it.
+Rather than do a rush job to finish in lab, instead practice with precise and neat wiring to develop your craft.
 Carefully review the schematic and ask questions about anything you find unclear.
 We want you to leave lab with confidence that you can complete the rest of the circuit on your own.

 Here is a photo of the breadboard with all components placed, ready to start wiring…